typosquatter/ail-typo-squatting/README.md

-                        Change a word by is misspellings -hp, --homophones     Change word by an other who sound the same when spoken -wt, --wrongtld       Change the original top level domain to another -at, --addtld         Adding a tld before the original tld -sub, --subdomain     Insert a dot at varying positions to create subdomain -sp, --singularpluralize
+                        Change a word by is misspellings -hp, --homophones     Change word by an other who sound the same when spoken -wt, --wrongtld       Change the original top level domain to another -wsld, --wrongsld     Change the original second level domain to another -at, --addtld         Adding a tld before the original tld -sub, --subdomain     Insert a dot at varying positions to create subdomain -sp, --singularpluralize
                         Create by making a singular domain plural and vice versa -cdd, --changedotdash
                         Change dot to dash
+  -addns, --adddynamicdns
+                        Add dynamic dns at the end of the domain -ns, --numeralswap    Change a numbers to words and vice versa.
+Ex: circlone.lu, circl1.lu
 ```

 # Usage example